How to build a happy business culture from the start

 Take a look at these statistics:

-- Gender diverse companies are 21% more likely to experience above-average profitability (McKinsey).
+- Companies with gender diverse executive teams are 25% more likely to have above-average profitability than companies that don’t (McKinsey).

 - Inclusive teams make better decisions up to 87% of the time (Cloverpop).

 - On average, gender-diverse and inclusive teams outperform gender-homogeneous, less inclusive teams by 50% (Gartner).

 Hiring people from diverse backgrounds can also increase creativity and innovation while solving problems in your organisation.